 4.5 Create a Custom Tab for Employee Object

 Tab Style: You can select desirable tab style provided by the platform

 Apply one tab visibility to all profiles: “Default On”

 Include Tab: “Checked”

-Tabs: Salesforce provide functionality to display the data of custom object in the form of Tab.
-These are a Custom tab which looks and functions more similar to standard tab.
+Tabs: Salesforce provides functionality to display the data of the custom object in the form of Tab.
+These are a Custom tab that looks and functions more similar to standard tab.

-Related Lists: This will give you the detail information about how the items in the list are related to each other.
-In other words we can say that related list is the visual presentation of relationship between objects.
+Related Lists: This will give you detailed information about how the items on the list are related to each other.
+In other words, we can say that the related list is the visual presentation of the relationship between objects.